hydephp/develop/docs/digging-deeper/advanced-customization.md

 Documentation here will be mainly example driven, as it is assumed you have somewhat of an understanding of what you are doing already.

-### Emoji legend

-Each section is marked with an emoji that indicates the level of risk.
-Note that pretty much all of these are experimental features, and are not at all supported.
-Use at your own risk.

-- 🧪 = Indicates experimental features bound to change at any time.
-- ⚠ = Exercise caution when using this feature.
-- 💔 = This could seriously break things

 ## Prerequisites for Customizing directories